husainbismil/ncnews-api/README.md

 ## Welcome!

-NCNews-Server is an API server that is designed to serve API requests for display on a front end application, created using example data.
+NCNews-Server is a Web API that is designed to serve API requests for display on a front end application, created using example data.
 The purpose of this application is to demonstrate my skills in Javascript and the Node.JS Javascript Framework.

-### NCNews Web API Server Details
+### NCNews Server Details

 Based on REST principles, the NCNews-Server Web API endpoints return example JSON metadata from an elephantSQL database, populated with example data provided by Northcoders (the software development bootcamp providers)